If you could use a little zip and zing in your life, I have a gift for you.

 She is spicy and zesty.
 She is sauce-y and sweet.
 She doesn’t care about long walks on the beach or sunsets.
 She wants to party and sit by the grill with an electric ice tea.
 She is the Sante Fe burger.
 You will love her.

-- 1 pound ground chicken or hamburger
+- 20 ounces ground chicken or turkey

 - 2 chipotle peppers in adobo sauce (AKA smoked chili peppers), drained & minced

 - 2 tablespoons butter

 - 3 bell peppers (1 red, 1 yellow, and 1 orange)

 Remove excess sauce from adobe peppers and mince well.
 Then combine with the burger very well.
 Mix in salt & pepper as well.
 A large bowl and a latex glove is very handy for messy jobs like this one.

 Drizzle frying pan with olive oil.
 Shape into burgers and cook until middle of each burger reaches 165°F.